Mitchell returns, Jazz end skid with win vs Mavs 117-102

 TIP INS

 Jazz: Ricky Rubio had nine assists in the first half - three more than Dallas totaled as a team before halftime.
-Rubio finished with 12 assists. ...
-The Jazz committed a single turnover in the first quarter while forcing seven.
-They outscored the Mavericks 13-0 in points off turnovers during the quarter. ...
-Utah outscored Dallas 48-30 in the paint.
+Rubio finished with a season-high 12 assists. ...
+Gobert's four blocks matched his season high. ...
+Utah outscored Dallas 50-30 in the paint. ...
+The Jazz blocked a season-high 10 shots and had a season-low 11 turnovers.

 UP NEXT